qsamiot-ctrl/PERCYMAT/README.md

 ### 2. Install Dependencies

 The application automatically checks for and installs missing packages upon startup.
-However, you can install them manually by running the following command in your R console:
+You can also install them manually by running the following command in your R console:

 ```R
 required_packages <- c(